ecmwf/pdbufr/docs/guide/readers/temp.rst

         - "default" or empty list: extract the parameters as in "station" followed by all the :ref:`upper level parameters <temp-upper-params>`.
 See ``geopotential`` for details on extracting the geopotential parameters.
         - "location": extract only the "lat" and "lon" parameters (see :ref:`station parameters <temp-station-params>` for details)
         - "geometry": extract only the "lat", "lon" and "elevation" parameters (see :ref:`station parameters <temp-station-params>` for details)
-        - "station": extract only the "sid", "time", "lat", "lon" and "elevation" parameters (see :ref:`station parameters <temp-station-params>` for details)
+        - "station": extract only the "stnid", "time", "lat", "lon" and "elevation" parameters (see :ref:`station parameters <temp-station-params>` for details)
         - "upper": extract only the :ref:`upper level parameters <temp-upper-params>`
         - when it is a non-empty list, specifies the :ref:`parameters <temp-params>` to extract.
 The keys "default", "location", "geometry", "station" and "upper" can all be part of the list and will add all the parameters from the corresponding group.
 No individual upper level parameters can be specified in the list, only the whole "upper" group can be extracted.